ben-grande/qubes-qvm-screenshot-tool/README.md

 * Report [issues](https://github.com/ben-grande/qvm-screenshot-tool/issues)
 * Submit feature request
 * Make a pull request
-* If you like this tool, you can donate Qubes OS developers https://www.qubes-os.org/donate/#bitcoin and maybe send me notification at `qubes-users` maillist that you are happy with this tool and you do that, because of it :)
+* If you like this tool, you can donate Qubes OS developers https://www.qubes-os.org/donate/#bitcoin and maybe send me notification at `qubes-users` mailing list that you are happy with this tool and you do that, because of it :)

 #### Plans

-* Show last uploaded urls (log) if the window was closed.
+* Show last uploaded URLs (log) if the window was closed.